snakey1980/githubpages/content/posts/dobble-spot-it.md

 * With the number of cards maxed, how many symbols are there in total?
 * How can you construct a deck which conforms to the rule?

-For the second question, here's some code that works, at least for symbolsPerCard = 8:
+For the third question, here's some code that works, at least for symbolsPerCard = 8:

     fun generateDeck(): Set<Set<Int>> {
         return mutableSetOf<Set<Int>>().apply {